 Hallmark 4: CITIZENSHIP/LEADERSHIP/PERSONAL RESPONSIBILITY - Development of good citizenship skills as part of the fabric of teaching and learning is critical to the long term, real-life success of our students.

 - Civic skills give greater depth, context and meaning to student mastery of curriculum and standards.
-Integral to a Service Learning project is the inclusion of Community Partnerships.
+Integral to a Project is the inclusion of Community Partnerships.
 Professionals who freely give their time and expertise to benefit students are models of good citizenship.

 - Leadership involves having the inner strength to make decisions and to take personal responsibility for the consequences of those decisions.